 Side effects might include feeling woozy, sick or forgetful (NHS, 2017).
 You might need oxygen if your breathing is affected (OAA, 2019).
 Opioids can also make you too drowsy to push effectively (Lowth, no date).

-Some women reported feeling disconnected from their labour and unable to focus or process what was going on around them (Moran, 2019).
+Some women reported feeling disconnected from their labour and unable to focus on or process what was going on around them (Moran et al, 2019).
+Women who found it hard to stay focused during labour, because of the opioids, may have been more critical of themselves and more disturbed by their pain (Moran et al, 2019).

 Are there any side effects for the baby?

 Opioids cross the placenta and the baby cannot easily process them.
-So the most appropriate use is in early labour, when they can be processed by the mother's system (Lowth, no date).
-An additional dose will not be given if birth is anticipated within 3-4 hours.
-However, that is not easy to predict.
+So the most appropriate use for them is earlier in labour, when they can be processed by the mother's system (Lowth, no date).
+An extra dose will not be given if the birth is expected within three to four hours, although it is not easy to predict the timing of births.

-Opioids in your baby's system can affect the breathing after birth.
+Opioids in your baby's system can affect their breathing after birth.
 This can mean your baby is transferred to the neonatal unit for help with breathing (NHS, 2017).
-Some NHS Trusts offer an opioid antidote called Naxolone to you and your baby if necessary (Lowth, no date) but there are concerns about a lack of benefits and long-term developmental problems for the baby in these cases (Moe-Byrne et al, 2018).
+Some NHS Trusts offer an opioid antidote called naxolone to you and your baby if necessary (Lowth, no date).
+But there are concerns about a lack of benefits and long-term developmental problems for babies given naloxone (Moe-Byrne et al, 2018).

-Drugs such as pethidine cause decline in breathing and muscle functions, oxygen saturation, and the newborn heartbeat after birth.
-There have been reports of a direct link between the dose of used drugs in labour and the newborn’s sucking ability (Hemeti, 2018).
+Drugs such as pethidine can cause a decrease in muscle function and oxygen levels, and can affect heart rates in newborns.
+There have also been reports of a direct link between the dose of drugs used in labour and the newborn’s sucking ability (Hemati et al, 2018).

 Is there any impact on labour?